Community Support Worker

 You will assess social care needs using a person centred and strengths based approach and contribute to the development of care and support plans.
 The role will require you to manage a caseload, including assessment of risk through direct work, within a quality assurance process.
 A focus of the role will be to ensure vulnerable people are safeguarded in line with ECC's statutory obligations.

-This is a great opportunity to join a team focused on preventative approaches to social care moving at a fast pace where your Social work experience can be used to impact vulnerable adults lives often at the point of referral into social care.
+Early Intervention Team, this is a great opportunity to join a team focused on preventative approaches to social care moving at a fast pace where your Social work experience can be used to impact vulnerable adults lives often at the point of referral into social care.

 With us, you can achieve more - for yourself as well as the vulnerable adults you work to support.
 We're always looking for new ways to deliver even better services, community support workers play an integral role in supporting our Social Workers and Occupational Therapist .
 We encourage our multi-disciplinary teams to share their ideas and experience.
 We work together to get things done.
-Bring your positive, proactive attitude, and we'll empower you to make the most of your experience within Essex County Council (ECC) Adult Social Care services.
+Bring your positive, proactive attitude, and we'll empower you to make the most of your experience as a Social Worker within Essex County Council (ECC) Adult Social Care services.

 You'll bring a strong ability to build effective relationships with adults and their families in times of challenge and crisis.
 You will have the drive and passion to want to make a difference, and a willingness to learn.
 Ideally you will have some experience of activity-based work with adults and some knowledge of legislative and policy guidance applicable within social care settings.